BlackWolfWoof/yagpdb-cc/Automated/README.md

 ### One Word Story
-A one word sory is a sentence that multiple people have to write together by only sending one word at a time.
+A one word story is a sentence that multiple people have to write together by only sending one word at a time.

 #### *Preview of the command*
 ![Preview](https://i.imgur.com/RVBxK4T.png)